Notice of Privacy Practices

 - We may use your medical information with a single written consent or authorization for all future uses as follows:

-doctors, therapists, or other ASAC staff who are involved in taking care of you or providing services to you. - For Payment: We may use medical information about you so that treatment and services you receive at ASAC may be billed to you, an insurance company or a third party.
+- For Payment: We may use medical information about you so that treatment and services you receive at ASAC may be billed to you, an insurance company, or a third party.
 For example, our billing department will use your medical information to prepare claims.

 - We may use your medical information for the following external uses or disclosures without your consent: